SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/4-PostDeployActions.md

 4. In the **Instance Parameters** section, please add a new parameter called **allow_access**.
 Add the Egress IPs of your Kyma Cluster as comma-separated string.

     > **Hint** - If you are planning to setup a hybrid testing setup, please also add your own IP address to the list of IP addresses.
 Keep in mind your private IP address is likely to change on a daily basis, so make sure to update that value from time to time.
+You can get your latest current IP address by using a website like [http://ifconfig.me/ip](http://ifconfig.me/ip).

     [<img src="./images/PDEP_KymaIPs.png" width="200"/>](./images/PDEP_KymaIPs.png?raw=true)